vertexproject/synapse/docs/synapse/model_format.rst

 pairs; which are returned by the getBaseModels() function.
 One @staticmethod, getBaseModels, is defined which returns a iterable of name, model tuples.
 This serves two purposes:

   #.
-The @staticmethod nature of the getBaseModels function allows the implementation of a getDataModel function.
+The @staticmethod nature of the getBaseModels function allows for the data model to directly available.
-     This allows the path to be loaded as a dynamic synapse module; which is used by the TypeLib and DataModel classes.
+     This allows the path to be loaded as a dynamic Synapse module; which is used by the TypeLib and DataModel classes.
 This way, those classes may always have the latest versions of the model available.

   #.
 Upon loading the the CoreModule implementation into a Cortex, each name & model pair is considered as the